Best SSDs for 2022

 Speed

 Speed and reliability are probably the most important features for photographers, while capacity is likely more crucial for videographers.
 To futureproof yourself with the fastest transfer speeds, the best computer storage will be USB 3.1 or 3.2—avoid the older, slower USB 3.0 models.
-Some drives offer a rugged build for additional protection, which is great if you often find yourself working outdoors or in a location where you have to improvise with space.
+Some drives offer a rugged build for additional protection, which is great if you often find yourself working outdoors or in a location where you have to improvise with desk space.
 The majority of SSD drives are compatible with both Mac and PC and just require formatting for the appropriate platform before use.

 Size